 The more uncommon and complicated words you use, the harder it might be for your visitors to fully grasp your message.
 Thanks to the feedback in Yoast SEO, you can quickly identify these complex words and change them accordingly.

 The word complexity assessment is available in English, Spanish, German, and French.
 Don’t worry if your native language is not listed here; we’ll be rolling out support for more languages in the upcoming updates of Yoast SEO Premium.

 How the assessment works

 So, how do we define whether a word is complex or not?
-As a starting point, we used datasets from several pieces of research that include both native and non-native participants.
-We then ran our own test and created a model that can discern between complex and non-complex words, based on the word length and how common they are.
+As a starting point, we used datasets from several research pieces that include native and non-native participants.
+We then ran our test and created a model that can discern between complex and non-complex words based on the word length and how common they are.